kodafine/syriinga-src/readme.md

 # Syriin.ga Source Code

 The entire website uploaded onto GitHub.
-You are free to use any code but please don't re-upload the files anywhere else.
-I worked pretty hard on it :)
+Please don't re-upload these files anywhere else for distribution. but you are free to use them for personal uses :)